Being Passive isn’t a Shortcut to Having Peace

 I cannot overstate the importance of believing this is your right and your duty.
 Otherwise you will speak like a petulant child; a teen who is complaining that their parents never listen to them.
 This is not a good place for him to be acting well from.
 Give him the benefit of the doubt that he actually cares for you.
 Give him the chance to be a good man.

-Too many people are living beneath their potential because of women who will not speak up in good faith.
+Too many men are living beneath their potential because of women who will not speak up in good faith.
 That means they only speak up out of exasperation, and how does that sound from the other end?
 It sounds like you’re complaining about your boss.
 It sounds like you’re making him out to be the bad guy.
 But you didn’t marry a bad guy, you married a good man.

-With work you can see eye to eye
+With work, you can learn to see eye to eye

 Believe he is that man.
 Have faith that he is a good man.
-Believe he can rise to the challenge of meeting the requests of his wife by confidently sharing those requests.
+Believe he can rise to the challenge of meeting the requests of his wife by sharing those requests with confidence and love.
 Most men are pleased to bend over backwards to make their wives happy.
 Just be sure to say it as a request between equals.

 How to Ask for Help When You’re Suffering